DeepNought/GetDataProject/README.md

 This raw data is located in the "Inertial Signals" folder for each of the training and test sets.

-As mentioned in the block quote above, these signals where then pre-processed and used for calculating the 561 variables in the datasets we were required to "clean."
+As mentioned in the block quote above, these signals where then pre-processed and used for calculating the 561 variables in the datasets we were required to subset and clean.

-The data we were required to work on was primarily contained in two text files: **X_train.txt** and **X_test.txt**, for the training and test subjects respectively.
+The data we were required to work on were primarily contained in two text files: **X_train.txt** and **X_test.txt**, for the training and test subjects respectively.
 The first, having 70% of the data, has 7,352 observations of 561 variables (7,352 x 561 table) and the second has 2,947 observations of the same 561 variables (2,947 x 561 table).
 Two accompanying files, **subject_train.txt** and